The Most Common Injuries in Kickboxers and How You Can Prevent Them

 What is it?

-Knee injuries are often the result of excessive pressure on the knee from explosive movements such as kicking and twisting.
+Knee injuries are often the result of excessive pressure on the knee from explosive movements like kicking and twisting.
 This can lead to sprains or tears of the cruciate ligaments and meniscus.

 How to prevent?

-- Build up your pedaling power gradually to avoid overloading your knees.
+• Gradually build up your kicking power to prevent overloading your knees.

-- Do regular exercises to strengthen your leg muscles, such as squats and lunges, so that your knees are better supported.
+• Regularly do exercises to strengthen your leg muscles, such as squats and lunges, so your knees are better supported.

-- Stretch your leg muscles well, both before and after exercise, to improve the flexibility and mobility of your knees.
+• Stretch your leg muscles well, both before and after training, to improve the flexibility and mobility of your knees.

 3. Wrist and hand injuries